oracle/graal/docs/reference-manual/native-image/JFR.md

 JDK Flight Recorder (JFR) is an event recorder for capturing information about a JVM, and an application running on the JVM.
 GraalVM Native Image supports building a native executable with JFR events, and users can use [`jdk.jfr.Event` API](https://docs.oracle.com/en/java/javase/20/docs/api/jdk.jfr/jdk/jfr/Event.html) with a similar experience to using JFR in the Java HotSpot VM.

+## Include JFR Support at Build Time and Record Events at Run Time
-To record JFR events when running a native executable, JFR support and JFR recording must be enabled.
+To record JFR events when running a native executable, JFR support must be added to the image at build time and a recording must be started at runtime.

-## Add JFR Support and Record Events at Run Time

-To build a native executable with the JFR events support, you first need to include JFR at build time, then enable the system, start a recording, and configure logging at native executable run time.

 To build a native executable with JFR, use the `--enable-monitoring=jfr` flag:
 ```shell
 native-image --enable-monitoring=jfr JavaApplication
 ```
-To enable the system, start a recording, and configure logging at run time, the following options are supported:
+To start a recording, and configure logging at run time, the following options are supported:

-* `-XX:+FlightRecorder`: use to enable JFR
 * `-XX:StartFlightRecording`: use to start a recording on application's startup
 * `-XX:FlightRecorderLogging`: use to configure the log output for the JFR system

-To enable JFR and start a recording, simply use `-XX:StartFlightRecording`.
+To start a JFR recording upon launching your application, simply use `-XX:StartFlightRecording`.
 For example:
 ```shell
 ./javaapplication -XX:StartFlightRecording="filename=recording.jfr"